spcl/dace-webclient/README.md

 # SDFV - The SDFG Viewer

-SDFV is a standalone tool for viewing SDFGs in your webbrowser.
+SDFV is a standalone tool for viewing/embedding SDFGs in your web browser.
 For more information on SDFGs, see the [DaCe](https://www.github.com/spcl/dace) repository.